 - Lower carbs will lead to our body resorting to fat as its primary energy source.

-The studies we looked at were clear regarding the benefits of casein protein for body recomposition.
-We understand that this is not possible for those on a vegan diet, so if you’re vegan, you should look for a vegan protein shake which meets the macros required for body recomposition.
+- Casein: The studies we looked at were clear regarding the benefits of casein protein for body recomposition.
+We understand that this is not possible for those on a vegan diet, so if you’re vegan, you should look for a vegan protein shake which meets the macros required for body re-composition.

-You may have heard the expression: “Eat, lift, sleep, repeat”.
-This refers to the three pillars of successful muscle building:
+You may have heard the expression: “Eat, lift, sleep, repeat.”
+This statement refers to the three pillars of successful muscle building: